fsson/vehicle-scraper/README.md

 1. **Collect first-level links**: The scraper fetches all available ZIP code-based pages for Tyresö.
 2. **Handle pagination**: The scraper identifies and follows all pagination links to ensure all companies are collected.
 3. **Extract company links**: From each ZIP code and pagination page, the scraper extracts links to individual company profiles.
-4. **Fetch vehicle data**: For each company, the scraper navigates to the company’s vehicle page and extracts:
+4. **Fetch data**: For each company, the scraper navigates to the company’s pages and extracts:
    - The company name
    - The number of registered vehicles
+   - The company phone number
 5. **Save data to CSV**: All data is written to `data.csv`, sorted by vehicle count in descending order.

 ## Project structure